chanzuckerberg/single-cell/rfcs/0002-upload-from-dropbox/text.md

 Next, metadata values from the file are read and used to update the row in the `dataset` table.

 Finally for each target conversion format, a script will be run that produces the format from the downloaded file.
-As each new file is created:
+As each script executes:
+- The appropriate `conversion_status` field will be updated to "Converting".

-- The appropriate `conversion_status` field will be updated to "Converted"
+- If the conversion succeeds, the appropriate `conversion_status` field will be updated to "Converted" or otherwise "Failed".
 - The file will be copied to the DP S3 bucket.
 The [Content-MD5 header](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutObject.html#API_PutObject_RequestSyntax) will be used when copying to S3 to verify the integrity of each chunk.
+The prefix in the S3 bucket will contain the dataset_id.
+- A row will be inserted into `artifacts` (or in the case of the cxg, `deployment_directories`) table with the dataset_id and the path to the new file in S3.

 #### 10. Update